-Making Natural and Halal Skin Care Products: Interview with the Creators of RasmiWritten by Chelby Daigle
+Making Natural and Halal Skin Care Products: Introducing RasmiWritten by Chelby Daigle

-Somali Canadian Iman Abdullahi has developed Rasmi Natural Skincare.
-It's a family business based on the natural skincare products made by Iman's mother.
+Somali Canadian Iman Abdullahi is the marketing coordinator for Rasmi Natural Skincare, a family business based on the natural skincare products made by Iman's mother.

 Muslim Link interviewed this Vancouver-based entrepreneur about why she wanted to bring a halal certified skincare produced, made with ingredients sourced from East Africa, to the Canadian market.

-How did you come up with the idea for Rasmi Natural Skincare?
+How did your family come up with the idea for Rasmi Natural Skincare?

 The idea of Rasmi Skincare came from my mom and her love for organic products.
 My mom went to study skincare.
 During her studies, she discovered that the products we were using all had toxins, artificial ingredients and mineral oils in them; ingredients which are all harmful for our bodies.